smXplorer/AlliGator/docs/source/alligator-decay-fitting.rst

   being output as maps (see :ref:`alligator-decay-fit-parameters-map-panel`)
-* Series analysis of a ROI in the image source can be done one ROI at a time (the same ROI is used throughout the series), or a list of ROIs can be used, in dataset in the series using one of the ROI in the list (in the order they appear in the list).
+* Series analysis of a ROI in the image source can be done one ROI at a time (the same ROI is used throughout the series), or a list of ROIs can be used, one dataset in the series using one of the ROI in the list (in the order they appear in the list).
 In both cases, selected parameters are output as individual plots (one plot per parameter, one point per dataset).